 All equipment used to produce calibration gases should be verified against standards of the National Institute for Standards and Technology (NIST).
-To ensure NIST traceability, we recommend to acquire cylinders of working gas that are certified to be traceable to NIST Standard Reference Materials (SRM).
+To ensure NIST traceability, we recommend acquiring cylinders of gas that are certified to be traceable to NIST Standard Reference Materials (SRM).
 These are available from a variety of commercial sources.